SJ23 Tech Tip E11, (Updated 2024-11-21) Bob Schimmel

 I also discovered how important it is to operate a low intensity red light in the cabin while sailing at night.
 It gives you something to anchor on and helps to orient yourself in the cabin.
 Equally important when you wake up in the middle of the night.
 Yes it contributes to your night time power drain but it saves body injury for negotiating your way through a strange place.

 PS: LED lighting was in its infancy in 2005 at the time of this installation.
 I bought a handful of the original dual in line pin high intensity white LEDs from a local electronics wholesaler.
 This was only a few years before white LEDs were available.
 Today's LEDs are far more energy efficient.
 I tested red and white LEDs in their dark room and was surprised at how well they illuminate and how well I could see with this quality of light.
 There is no shadow to the edge of the light.
 The brightness simply fades smoothly to darkness at the edge of the beam so the human eye doesn't have to deal with the sharp contrast there; a phenomena that is typical with a reflector behind a filament bulb.
 Since I wanted good night vision, to which I might occasionally add soft white light, I chose the medium intensity LEDs.
-See Note 1 at bottom.
+See Note 1 at end.

 That was then.
 After a few years of use I now suggest using high intensity white LEDs to get the most light for the power consumed.
 I've also discovered that I can retain my night vision by switching the white LEDs on with the red LEDs.
 I do this occasionally to find my "vitamin J" in the cabin; great cockpit food during a night race or a cruise when it is simply too difficult to prepare food in the dark cabin.